 Learn more about the data that informs AHEAD.

+HIV incidence measures the number of all new infections, whether diagnosed or undiagnosed, in a given year.
 Estimates of annual HIV infections (incidence) are based on NHSS data for persons aged ≥ 13 years.
-Incidence measures the number of all new infections, whether diagnosed or undiagnosed, in a given year.
 Incidence estimates are useful for planning and for allocating of funds, as well as evaluating the impact of prevention programs.
 For example, these estimates can be used to assess changes in characteristics of persons most at risk for acquiring HIV infection.